 The Articles of Association of the Management Company were published in Mémorial C, Recueil des Sociétés et Associations ("Mémorial") (used by the electronic collection of companies and associations (Recueil électronique des sociétés et associations - hereinafter "RESA") on 3 June 2000 and filed with the Luxembourg Trade and Companies Register (R.C.S.
 Luxembourg).
-The Articles of Association of the Management Company were last amended by a resolution of the General Meeting of Universal-Investment-Luxembourg S.A. on 5 December 2019.
-The amendment to the Articles of Association was published by RESA on 29 January 2020 and filed with the Luxembourg Trade and Companies Register.
+The last amendment to the Articles of Association was published by the RESA and deposited with the Luxembourg Trade and Companies Register.